-An intelligence officer inspects aerial photographs of enemy trenches EVACUATION Moving people away from a place where they are in danger.
-FLOTILLA A fleet or group of small ships.
-FRONT LINE The border between enemy territories, where the fighting is.
-FUSELAGE The body of an aeroplane.

-GAS In the context of war, "gas" means a poisonous gas, such as chlorine, used as a weapon to choke, blind, or kill the enemy.
-GRENADE A small bomb that is hurled by hand.
-GUERRILLA A soldier in a guerrilla army - a small-scale outfit that practises sabotage and hit-and-run attacks.
-Guerrilla comes from the Spanish for "small war".
+An intelligence officer inspects aerial photographs of enemy trenches EVACUATION Moving people away from a place where they are in danger FLOTILLA A fleet or group of small ships.
+FRONT LINE The border between enemy territories where the fighting takes place FUSELAGE The body of an airplane GAS In the context of war, "gas" means a poisonous gas, such as chlorine, used as a weapon to choke, blind, or kill the enemy GRENADE A small bomb that is hurled by hand GUERRILLA A soldier in a guerrilla army-a small-scale outfit that practices sabotage and

-INTED STATES SHIPPING BOARD EMERGENCY FLEET (ORPORATION

-An American propaganda poster

-HOWITZER A short gun that fired high.

-INCENDIARY Describes a bomb, bullet, or other device designed to cause fire.
-INFANTRY Foot soldiers.

-INTELLIGENCE Useful military or political information, or the spies that gather it.
-INTERROGATE Question someone aggressively.
-KNOT A unit for measuring a ship's speed.
-One knot equals 1.85 km/h (1.15 mph).
-MACHINE GUN An automatic gun that fires bullets in rapid succession.
-MEDICAL ORDERLY A soldier with some medical training, who works in an army medical establishment.
-MESS TIN A soldier's cooking pot.

-MINE A large underground chamber packed with explosives, placed under enemy lines by tunnellers.
-MOBILIZATION Preparation of troops for active service.
-MORALE Strength of purpose, confidence, or faith.
-MORSE CODE A code where each letter of the alphabet is represented by a sequence of dots and dashes, or by long or short signals of light or sound.
+UNITED STATES JHIPPING BOARD EMERGENCY FLEET CORPORATION An American propaganda poster hit-and-run attacks.
+Guerrilla comes from the Spanish for "small war."
+HOWITZER A short gun that fired high INCENDIARY Describes a bomb, bullet, or other device designed to cause fire INFANTRY Foot soldiers INTELLIGENCE Useful military or political information, or the spies that gather it INTERROGATE To question someone aggressively KNOT A unit for measuring a ship's speed.
+One knot equals 1.15 mph (1.85 km/h).
+MACHINE GUN An automatic gun that fires bullets in rapid succession MEDICAL ORDERLY A soldier with some medical training who works in an army medical establishment MESS TIN A soldier's cooking pot MINE A large underground chamber packed with explosives, which is placed under enemy lines by tunnelers MOBILIZATION Preparation of troops for active service MORALE Strength of purpose, confidence, or faith MORSE CODE A code where each letter of the alphabet is represented by a sequence of dots and dashes, or by long or short signals of light or sound.
 It is named after its inventor, Samuel Morse (1791-1872).
-MUNITIONS Stores of weapons and other military equipment.
-NEUTRALITY The state of not taking sides.
-NO-MAN'S-LAND An area of land between two opposing forces, that has not been captured by either side.
-NON-COMBATANT Someone connected with the army but not there to fight, for example a chaplain or army doctor.
-PERISCOPE A device that uses mirrors to allow the user to see things that are not in his or her direct line of sight.
-PICQUET A metal stake used to tether an entanglement - that is, a tangle of barbed wire used to fortify the front-row trenches.
-POSTHUMOUSLY After death.
+MUNITIONS Stores of weapons NEUTRALITY The state of not taking sides NO-MAN'S-LAND An area of land between two opposing forces that has not been captured by either side NONCOMBATANT Someone connected with the army but not there to fight, for example, a chaplain or army doctor

+PERISCOPE A device that uses mirrors to allow the user to see things that are not in his or her direct line of sight PICQUET A metal stake used to tether an entanglement-that is, a tangle of barbed wire used to fortify the front-row trenches POSTHUMOUSLY After death PROPAGANDA Information intended to convince people of a particular viewpoint.
+It may take the form of posters, broadcasts, or air-dropped leaflets, for example.
+PUTTEE A strip of cloth wound around the lower part of the leg RECONNAISSANCE Taking a preliminary look at an area before sending in troops, usually in order to locate the enemy RECONNOITER To survey an area in German stereoscopic periscope preparation for a military advance.